marcelebbrecht/powerrouting/README.md

 * mixed networks to show interoperability of OLSRPO with normal OLSR routers
 * for OLSRPO we have three modes: normal opration, one mode with higher (TriggerHappy) and lower (TriggerSloppy) thresholds
 * a study simulation, that iterates about sensitivity and trigger
-* a run with random recipients
+* a run with random recipients on OLSR and OLSRPO
+* a run with multihop setup on OLSR and OLSRPO
+* a run with different charge state on start on OLSR and OLSRPO

 Feel free to experiment with the following parameters, set through olsr.ini:
 * olsrpo.powerSensitivity - constant to manipulate the penalty of willingness, higher values leads to higher penalties (min: 0.0, max: 0.999999, default: 0.0)